 Small Cell

-Small cell mesothelioma doesn’t display the patterns found in small cell lung cancer, which includes stream, ribbon or rosette patterns.
-This cell type occurs more commonly in the abdomen.
+Small cell mesothelioma doesn’t show the patterns found in small cell lung cancer.
+Those patterns include stream, ribbon or rosette.
+This cell type occurs with greater frequency in the abdomen.
 The survival rate is around 8 months.

 Solid

-Well-differentiated solid cells group in nests, cords or sheets and look like noncancerous abnormal cell growth.
+Well-differentiated solid cells group in nests, cords or sheets.
+They resemble noncancerous abnormal cell growth.
 Poorly differentiated cells may look like large cell carcinoma or lymphoma.

 Tubulopapillary

-This common epithelial subtype can look like a type of cancer called adenocarcinoma in the pleura.
+This common epithelial subtype can resemble a cancer called adenocarcinoma of the pleura.
 It’s not the same as benign well-differentiated papillary mesothelioma.

-Talk to your mesothelioma doctor about your cell type, cancer stage and speed of tumor growth (tumor grade).
+Talk to your mesothelioma doctor about your cell type, cancer stage and speed of tumor growth.
 Ask how these factors affect your treatment plan and prognosis.

 Common Epithelioid Mesothelioma Treatments